It died. Or at least it seemed to. But some later inverter troubleshooting proved it wasn't the fault of the machine at all.

-Like many professional truck drivers, we depend on our DC-to-AC inverter to power everything from cell phones to cooking appliances in our trucks.
+Like many professional truck drivers, we came to depend on our DC-to-AC inverter to power everything from cell phones to cooking appliances in our trucks.

 Less than two minutes into the heating process, our inverter put out a little sound (a beep?) and quit.

 It was dark outside, so any attempt on Mike's part to go out to the battery area under the catwalk behind the truck's cab to do inverter troubleshooting would have been futile.

 Something got a little too close to the connection between the inverter and the cable (which connects to the battery).

 But this time, there was no way that something could get to either connection because each one had a plastic sheath around it to protect it.

-We figured that the inverter had just died and we were going to need to buy a new one and go to the fuss and bother of sending the old one back to the manufacturer because we were already past the 30-day return period for the truck stop where we'd bought it.
-Argh!
+Furthermore, we were going to have to go to the fuss and bother of sending the old one back to the manufacturer because we were already past the 30-day return period for the truck stop where we'd bought it.

 The next day, after having purchased yet another inverter (a 1500 watt Power Drive unit), Mike worked to install it.

 Not too many weeks before, one of the mechanics in the shop at one of Mike's company's terminals had installed a fuse between the red cable connecting to the inverter to the batteries.